Barbara Kurdej-Szatan: Early life, education, and musical background

+Career

-From 2008 to 2010, she performed in the New Theatre in Poznań, and since then, in the 6th Floor Theatre in Warsaw.
-In 2012, she begin performing in the Roma Musical Theatre.
-Additionally she appeared in television series such as Plebania (2006), Two Sides of the Coin (2006), Na dobre i na złe (2011), The Clan (2011), Barwy szczęścia (2012–2013), and First Love (2014), as well as in feature films Enen (2009), and Ciacho (2010).
-In 2012, she competed together with band Soul City in the TVN talent show X Factor.
+From 2008 to 2010, Kurdej-Szatan performed in the New Theatre in Poznań.
+Since 2010, she performs in the 6th Floor Theatre, and since 2012, in the Roma Musical Theatre, both located in Warsaw.
+Additionally she appeared in television series such as Plebania (2006), Two Sides of the Coin (2006), Na dobre i na złe (2011), The Clan (2011), Barwy szczęścia (2012–2013), and First Love (2014), as well as in feature films Enen (2009) and Ciacho (2010).
+In 2012, Kurdej-Szatan competed together with the band Soul City in the TVN talent show X Factor.
+Since 2015, she performs in the Kraków Variété Theatre.

-She achieved a nation-wide recognizability, though her appearances in series of commercials of Play cellular network company, aired from 2013 to 2022.
-There she portrayed a store salesperson together with Maciej Łagodziński.
+Kurdej-Szatan achieved a nation-wide recognizability though her appearances in series of commercials of the cellular network company Play, aired from 2013 to 2022.
+She portrayed a store salesperson together with Maciej Łagodziński.

-She portrayed the main role in a 2014 romantic comady film Dzień dobry, kocham cię!, for which she also recorded the theme song together with Liber.
-From 2014 to 2021, she also played Joanna Chodakowska, one of main characters in TVP2 soap opera television series L for Love.
-In 2014, she also begun working with Polish Television, for which she hosted or co-hosted shows such as: Kocham cię, Polsko!
+Kurdej-Szatan starred as Basia Mazurek in the 2014 romantic comedy film Dzień dobry, kocham cię!, for which she also recorded a theme song together with Liber.
+From 2014 to 2021, Kurdej-Szatan also played Joanna Chodakowska, one of main characters on the TVP2 drama television series L for Love.
+In 2014, she also begun working with Polish Television, for which she hosted or co-hosted shows such as Kocham cię, Polsko!
 (2016–2018), The Voice of Poland (2016–2018), The Voice Kids (2018–2019), and Dance Dance Dance (2019).
-Additionally, in 2014, she co-hosted the 51st Opole National Festival of Polish Song, and the concert Sabat Czarownic in Kielce.
-In 2019, she stopped working with the Polish Television, which was unofficially speculated to be related to her participation in anti-government protests, and her endorment of Rafał Trzaskowski, an opposition candidate in the 2020 presidential election.
+Additionally, in 2014, Kurdej-Szatan co-hosted the Opole National Festival of Polish Song and the concert Sabat Czarownic in Kielce.
+In 2019, she stopped working with the Polish Television, which was unofficially speculated to be related to her participation in anti-government protests and her endorsement of Rafał Trzaskowski, an opposition candidate in the 2020 presidential election.

-Since 2015, she performs in the Kraków Variété Theatre.
-She portrayed Jadźka Zarówna in 2015 film Wkręceni 2, and Andżela in 2017 film Things That You Don't Know About Men.
-Between 2017 and 2020, she played Maria Biernacka, one of main characters in Polsat television series W rytmie serca, and in 2018, she played secondary character of Weronika in film Being Unlucky Is Not a Sin, and Kasia in Narzeczonym na niby.
-Additionally, she and her her husband Rafał Szatan appeared in Polsat talk show The Story of My Life.
-Historia naszego życia, and in 2019, she was a contestant in talent show Dancing with the Stars.
-Taniec z gwiazdami, and co-hosted constert Przebojowe Opole.
+Kurdej-Szatan portrayed Jadźka Zarówna in the 2015 comedy film Wkręceni 2, and Andżela in the 2017 comedy drama film 7 Things That You Don't Know About Men.
+Between 2017 and 2020, she starred as Maria Biernacka-Żmuda in the Polsat crime drama television series W rytmie serca, and in 2018, she portrayed secondary characters of Weronik and Kasia in the romantic comedy films Being Unlucky Is Not a Sin and Narzeczony na niby, respectively.
+Additionally, she and her husband, Rafał Szatan, appeared on the Polsat talk show The Story of My Life.
+Historia naszego życia, and in 2019, she was a contestant in the talent show Dancing with the Stars.
+Taniec z gwiazdami, and co-hosted the concert Przebojowe Opole.
 Jedziemy na wakacje, which aired on Polsat.
-During COVID-19 pandemic, she took part in series of online concerts streamed on Instagram, as well as in online campaign focused on reading farytales to children.
-She also formed band MaKuSza with her family, including her husband, and her sister.
-In 2021, she participated in a Polsat talent show Twoja twarz brzmi znajomo in 2021.
+During the COVID-19 pandemic, Kurdej-Szatan took part in a series of online concerts streamed on Instagram, as well as an online campaign focused on reading fairy tales to children.
+She also formed the band MaKuSza with her family, including her husband and her sister.
+In 2021 and 2024, Kurdej-Szatan participated in the Polsat talent show Twoja twarz brzmi znajomo.